Home

 HPV Vaccine

 The HPV vaccine is a major breakthrough in cancer prevention.
 The HPV vaccine Gardasil is the vaccine used in Ontario's HPV immunization program.
-The vaccine protects against four types of HPV — types 6, 11, 16 and 18.
-Two of these cause 70% of cervical cancers and the other two cause 90% of genital warts.
+The vaccine protects against four types of HPVs — types 6, 11, 16 and 18.
+Two of these causes 70% of cervical cancers and the other two cause 90% of genital warts.

 Three doses of the vaccine are required for complete protection.
 The HPV vaccine has been approved for use in more than 100 countries, and more than 40 million doses have been distributed worldwide.
-The HPV vaccine is approved for females aged 9 to 45 and for males aged 9 to 26.
+The HPV vaccine is approved for anyone with a cervix aged 9 to 45 and for males aged 9 to 26.

-HPV immunization as well as regular PAP tests (starting at age 21) can reduce the risk of cervical cancer in women.
-(From Ontario Ministry of Health and Long-Term Care Website)
+HPV immunization as well as regular PAP tests (starting at age 21) can reduce the risk of cervical cancer in people with cervixes.
+(From Ontario Ministry of Health and Long-Term Care Website).